loenard97/hdf5-viewer/README.md

 (I couldn't figure out how to do this automatically.
 Maybe I'll do that in the future.)

+### Building binaries from source
+Run `pyinstaller.py` to generate the binary.
+Use the `windows/compile.iss` script with Inno Setup to generate Installer on Windows.
+Run the `build.sh` with `build-essential devscripts debhelper` installed to generate a deb package on Linux.

 ### Install from Source
 For all other Linux Distros you will have to download the Source Code and build it for yourself.
 I suggest creating a Python Virtual Environment: